-- Starting position (X, Y, Z, C) is the position before the cycle - 2 Calculate the proportioning of cuts (infeeds to the milling planes, infeeds in the milling depths) and the spindle positions. - Spindle turns to the first position.
-The tool moves to the safety clearance and plunges to the first milling depth. - Mill the first plane. - Retract by the safety clearance, return and cut to the next milling 5 - 6 Repeat steps 4 and 5 until the complete area is milled. - The tool returns to "retraction plane J." The spindle turns to the next position.
-The tool moves to the safety clearance and plunges to the first milling depth. - Repeat steps 4 to 7 until all polygonal surfaces are milled. - Returns to retraction plane RB.
+- 1 Starting position (X, Y, Z, C) is the position before the cycle begins. - 2 Calculate the proportioning of cuts (infeeds to the milling planes, infeeds in the milling depths) and the spindle positions. - 3 Spindle turns to the first position.
+The tool moves to the safety clearance and plunges to the first milling depth. - 4 Mill the first plane. - 5 Retract by the safety clearance, return and cut to the next milling depth. - 6 Repeat steps 4 and 5 until the complete area is milled. - 7 The tool returns to "retraction plane J." The spindle turns to the next position.
+The tool moves to the safety clearance and plunges to the first milling depth. - 8 Repeat steps 4 to 7 until all polygonal surfaces are milled. - 9 Return to retraction plane RB.